aaps/MCmotions/README.md

 add the posibility to make takes, everything will still get recorder, but nog you can specifie what takes you want in the exported json

 #WARNING
-This is a work in progress and without determination or the willingness to code/debug. this code will only fustrate you !

-also the import into blender can take a long time !
-198 seconds of recording, will take 119.5 seconds @ 3998 BOGOMIPS
+This is a work in progress, things can go wrong, for now map data will be imported only, also only the vertices, not the faces, also in the wrong format.